Numerator6799/todoulette/README.md

 # TODOulette

 Don't know what to do?
-Doullete choses for you!
+TODOulette choses for you!

 ## Credits
 Wheel component from: https://github.com/shekharramola/react-wheel-of-prizes